tessercat/daoistic-book/book.md

 ## English

-Bright colors dim the eye,
+Bright colors tire the eye,
-strong flavours numb the mouth, loud music dulls the ear.
+strong flavour numbs the mouth, loud music deafens the ear.

 Racing and hunting
 drive us crazy.

 The finer things
-get in the way,
+get in the way.

 So the government of the wise
 serves the belly,